 Throughout his membership Williamson continuously stepped up to serve, joining many committees and taking on leadership roles, including serving as the organization’s president from 1991-1992.
 He also was one of the first members appointed as trustee of OWAA’s endowment trust, managing OWAA’s permanent funds.

 “Lonnie ranked as one of OWAA’s strongest and most thoughtful leaders,” said member Mark Sosin.
 “Beyond his service as president and chairman, Lonnie served on strategic committees of major importance and once could always count on him to suggest solutions to the most pressing problems.”

-Throughout his career Williamson won numerous awards including OWAA’s Jade of Chiefs Award in 1983 and the Ham Brown Award for outstanding service in 2000.
+Throughout his career Williamson won numerous awards including OWAA’s Circle of Chiefs Award in 1983 and the Ham Brown Award for outstanding service in 2000.

 “Lonnie Williamson was one of the finest human beings I have ever known,” said member Bill Hilts Sr. who wrote an OWAA legends piece on Williamson.
 “Lonnie’s relaxed demeanor and friendly attitude was his hallmark and we all learned so much from that truly great, but quiet, philosopher from Georgia.” ♦